 One of the newer VPN providers, Windscribe has done a good job of creating a seamless user experience and combining it with the highest grade of security to provide peace of mind that subscribers really are getting the privacy they want.
 Speed and customer service can be improved upon but Windscribe has many features that may still make it a strong choice for many users.

-- Use of military-grade encryption and protocols.
+- Use of military-grade encryption

-- Consistent speeds across all servers.
+- Consistent speeds across all servers

 Windscribe offers a premium VPN service with pricing plans that can be adjusted to reflect the amount you’ll be using their service.
 Their impressive features include military-grade security (including OpenVPN, SOCKS5, and 1Kev2 security protocols), no-logging policy, wide range of servers on their network, and proprietary ad blocking program that adds an extra level of protection.
 Unfortunately, speed is not its strongest suit.
 Our testers noted download speeds were sometimes reduced by more than 50% and uploading speeds didn’t fare much better.